A strong letter of recommendation can be the deciding factor in getting into your desired school or landing your dream job.

-When you apply for admission to university, a job, or a scholarship, you may be asked to include letters of recommendation.
+When you apply for admission to a university, a job, or a scholarship, you may be asked to include letters of recommendation.
 These letters, typically written by teachers, counselors, or managers, are meant to vouch for your qualifications and character.

 A strong recommendation allows the person reviewing your application to get to know you beyond your resume, giving a more complete picture of who you are and what motivates you.